iapyeh/sshscript/v2/recipes.md

     mysqldump.input('1234')
 ```

-Please note that you should set "exit=False" for $.enter, since `mysqldump` would be stopped by itself, exiting command is not necessary.
+Please note that you should set "exit=False" for $.enter, since `mysqldump` would stop by itself, exiting command is not necessary.